 There is a misconception that because someone is released without bail after being arrested for driving while legally intoxicated, or a DUI they aren’t going to have to pay serious penalties.
 This misconception leads to defendants not seeking the representation of an Austin criminal lawyer to represent them and secure the best result in the case.
 This can be a major threat to a person’s future.

 The truth is that the DUI penalties in Texas are among the harshest in the country.
 Other very strict States are NY and FL.
 Most drivers in these States have a NYC speeding ticket lawyer or a South Florida car accident lawyer on speed dial.
 This is why you need an attorney to represent you if you are accused of DUI.
 Without the proper representation, you could find yourself paying the maximum penalties when you may not have to.

 Mandatory DUI Penalties

-There is a wide range of minimum sentences for a DUI in PA and they are mandatory.
+There is a wide range of minimum sentences for a DWI in Texas and they are mandatory.
 These sentences can include prison time, probation, license suspension, and any other penalties found necessary by the judge.
 The seriousness of the penalty is going to depend on a number of factors.
 These factors are how high the blood alcohol concentration was, how many previous offenses have occurred, whether or not an accident was caused, and if there was a minor in the vehicle at the time of the offense.